Viola Davis Hopes Younger Black Actresses Can “Pop” Without Having To Take On Projects Like The Help

 The 2011 period drama, which also starred Octavia Spencer, Emma Stone, and Jessica Chastain, followed a racially segregated Mississippi town during the Civil Rights Movement.
 Davis played the role of working class woman Aibileen Clark who splits her time between caring for her own family and being a maid for a rich socialite, when her humdrum life is interrupted by the despite of an eager young journalist who wants to share her story with the world.

-The Help was praised by the mainstream media, but for many Black critics and fans alike, its feel-good ending romanticized the terrors of the 1960s for Black people.
+The Help was praised by the mainstream media, but for many Black critics and fans alike, its feel-good ending romanticised the terrors of the 1960s for Black people.
 Women like Davis's character weren't thriving or even seeing the glass half full in the abusive and racist environment of the time — they were being discriminated against every single day.
-Years later, Davis recognizes that, despite its good intentions, the film was "created in the filter and the cesspool of systemic racism."
+Years later, Davis recognises that, despite its good intentions, the film was "created in the filter and the cesspool of systemic racism."

 "Not a lot of narratives are also invested in our humanity,” explained Davis to Vanity Fair.
 “They’re invested in the idea of what it means to be Black, but…it’s catering to the white audience.
 The white audience at the most can sit and get an academic lesson into how we are.
-Then they leave the movie theater and they talk about what it meant.
+Then they leave the movie theatre and they talk about what it meant.
 They’re not moved by who we were.”

 "There’s no one who’s not entertained by The Help," she continued.
 "But there’s a part of me that feels like I betrayed myself, and my people, because I was in a movie that wasn’t ready to [tell the whole truth]."